b. 09/08/1911 Sunderland. d. 20/06/1941 North Sea off Great Yarmouth, Norfolk.

 DATE AND PLACE OF GC ACTION: 20-21/06/1941 North Sea.

-Henry Herbert Reed (1911-1941) was born in 1911 in Sunderland, County Durham, the eldest son of Henry and Annie Reed.
+Henry Herbert Reed (1911-1941) was born on 9th August 1911 in Sunderland, County Durham, the eldest son of Henry and Annie Reed (nee Turnbull).
 He had three brothers and a sister.
 Henry Reed senior was a sea captain and regularly away from his family.
 Herbert, as Henry began to be called, attended Bede Collegiate School in Sunderland where he excelled in athletics, particularly the high jump.

 After school, Herbert worked as a shop assistant at Binns Department Store, before on the outbreak of war, he ignored his father’s advice and chose to enlist.
 At the time of enlistment he was also Secretary of Binns Sport’s Club, a Rover in a local Scout Troop, and also involved in other community youth activities.